Weave Code

 carthage-software/mago

-Mago is an extremely fast PHP linter, formatter, and static analyzer written in Rust.
-It brings Rust-inspired speed and reliability to PHP projects with a modern toolchain and great developer experience, plus multiple install options (script, Homebrew, Composer).
+Mago is an ultra-fast PHP linter, formatter, and static analyzer written in Rust.
+It helps enforce code quality and consistency with a modern toolchain inspired by Rust, built for reliable checks, formatting, and analysis in PHP projects.

 View on GitHub